picoxr/Launcher-Demo/README.md

 ## Description:

 This demo is for developers' reference on how to implement their own launcher.
-It contains wifi connection status, bluetooth connection status, controller connection status, VR settings, battery indicator, time indicator and poster customization.
+It contains wifi connection status, bluetooth connection status, controller connection status, VR settings, battery indicator, time indicator and app icons.

 <a> <img src="https://github.com/picoxr/GreenLauncher/blob/master/picture.png" width="500"/> </a>